 Haslingfield & Harlton Luncheon Club

-It is run by volunteers who prepare the two-course home-cooked meal in their own homes, and serve it up in the Church building followed by tea and coffee.
+It is run by volunteers who prepare the 2 course home-cooked meal in their own homes, and serve it up in the church building followed by tea and coffee.
 Volunteer drivers collect those who would otherwise be unable to attend.
 The club is open to all, providing a meeting place for old friends, as well as a chance to meet new ones.

 How did they get started?